 Volunteer reporting from field work: It’s much easier to hear a bird than to see it!

-Our ESC volunteer spent a day on a field work near the city of Gračac looking for birds.
+Our European Solidarity Corps volunteer spent a day on a field work near the city of Gračac looking for birds.
 As it turns out, it's much easier to hear than to see them!

 Volunteering for BIOM gives us the opportunity to participate in a lot of fieldwork, and fieldwork often takes us to beautiful locations all over the country – like the one you can see on the photos below.
 This time we went to Gračac in central Croatia, where we did common bird species monitoring.
 It is the project we do for the Ministry of Agriculture, and its aim is to research how the changes in agricultural practices have been affecting common bird species – species that live mostly in rural habitats.